Search Results: AJF Live

 On Offer

-May 2025, Part 2 Right now, we all could use a treat.
-It feels good to get a terrific piece of art jewelry for ourselves while celebrating and supporting artists and the galleries who show them!
+November 2025, Part 1 We all could use a treat right now.
+It feels great to get a terrific piece of art jewelry for ourselves while also celebrating and supporting artists and the galleries who show them!
 Art Jewelry Forum’s international gallery supporters celebrate and exhibit art jewelry.
-Our bi-monthly On Offer series allows this extensive network of international galleries to showcase…
+Our bi-monthly On Offer series allows them to showcase extraordinary pieces personally…

 Read More...